Lab-Work/TEC_COF/readme.txt

 4. Added junction types onrampjunc, and offrampjunc, where onramp and offramps are controllable.
 4. All array are defined as column vectors.
 5. Re-name functions and variables to make the code more readable and more precise, such as entropicSolutionAtJunc, sendingFuncAtLink, findBoundaryIntersection.
+6. The original setIneqConstraints was developed in Java where index starts from 0 which is confusing in MATLAB.
+Modified all indexing in matlab which now starts from 1.

 Details: